auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Imagine a person who _just wants to understand one small part_ of the [mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set), just a piece.
 You can magnify a small space attempting to see the smallest magnification level, but mandelbrot set is defined based on the magnification level you look.
 We exist on a plane in a size that determines our magnification and level.
 We can gain local information, but we hit limitations by magnifying.

+Such is the search for the meaning of life and understanding the universe.
+There is always more to learn.

 We can magnify ourselves.
 We can look at people on the whole person level, or we can magnify down to the smallest unit of us, a single cell.
 At the cellular level we see a different yet familiar world.
 Cells interact with their environment, reacting to stimulus.
 Cells are able to self-replicate by dividing.
 Cells process information about themselves and their surroundings in variables of size, location, age, and time of day.
 Cells have some form of memory, at least genetically about how to handle different circumstances.
 Cells self-regulate.
 Cells go against entropy, exchanging outside energy to maintain internal order.
 By performing these actions, cells trap and create more information than their surroundings, as we saw in Why Information Grows.

 Cells have a code, a program, given in the RNA and DNA of the nucleus (and separately in mitochondria).
 DNA has symbols and a grammar.
 There are codes which signal when to stop reading a genetic snippet of information.
 DNA has jump statements, branching, control flow, essentially like an _if_ statement in programming.